Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: Methodology

 \subsection{Flux Reconstruction}

-The FR approach is used to discretize the divergence operator for general advection-diffusion equations of the form shown in Equation \ref{equation_conservation_law}.
-It is a high-order accurate numerical method first introduced by Huynh \cite{huynh2007flux} in 2007, and extended to multi-dimensions for mixed element types by Wang and Gao \cite{wang2009unifying}.
-FR is appealing due to its accuracy, generality, robustness, and suitability for modern hardware architectures \cite{vincent2016towards}.
-Compared to commonly-used low-order numerical methods, FR provides more accurate solutions using fewer degrees of freedom and at reduced computational cost \cite{vermeire2017utility}.
+The FR approach \cite{huynh2007flux}, discretizes the divergence operator for general advection-diffusion equations of the form shown in Eq. (\ref{equation_conservation_law}).
+Known for its high-order accuracy, generality, robustness, and compatibility with modern hardware architectures \cite{vincent2016towards}, FR offers superior accuracy with fewer degrees of freedom and reduced computational cost compared to conventional low-order methods \cite{vermeire2017utility}.
+Its suitability extends to scale-resolving simulations, where its numerical error behavior is leveraged for ILES \cite{vermeire2016implicit}, and via filtering approaches for highly under-resolved problems \cite{hamedi2022optimized}.
 The FR framework is outlined here in multiple dimensions, following Wang's formulation \cite{wang2009unifying}.

 In the FR approach, the computational domain, $\Omega$, is discretized into a mesh of $N_e$ non-overlapping elements such that

 Each element, $\Omega_k$, contains a number of solution points based on the desired solution polynomial degree.
 For the sake of simplicity, these elements are transformed from the physical space $\pmb{x}$ to a standard reference space $\pmb{\xi}$, where $\pmb{x}$ and $\pmb{\xi}$ are the spatial coordinates in the physical and reference spaces, respectively.
 The transformation of these elements is done via an invertible mapping function, $M$, such that